 - AARP’s Tax-Aide

 - The IRS’s Volunteer Income Tax Assistance (VITA)

 Read below for more information about each program.

 Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE)

-The IRS offers free tax assistance through the VITA and TCE programs.
-It is staffed by trained and knowledgeable volunteers who understand the tax laws.
+The IRS offers free tax assistance through its VITA and TCE programs.
+These are staffed by trained and knowledgeable volunteers who understand the tax laws.

 The TCE program offers free tax help for taxpayers who are 60 years of age or older.
 TCE specializes in questions about pensions and retirement-related issues unique to seniors.